Minnesota State Highway 87

-Minnesota State Highway 87 (MN 87) is a 83.201 mi highway in north-central and northwest Minnesota, which runs from its interchange with U.S. Highway 10 at Frazee and continues east to its eastern terminus at its intersection with State Highway 84 in Ponto Lake Township, 7 mi east of Backus and 11 mi southwest of Longville.
+Minnesota State Highway 87 (MN 87) is an 83.201 mi highway in north-central and northwest Minnesota, which runs from its interchange with U.S. Highway 10 at Frazee and continues east to its eastern terminus at its intersection with State Highway 84 in Ponto Lake Township, 7 mi east of Backus and 11 mi southwest of Longville.

 Route description

 Highway 87 serves as an east-west route in north-central and northwest Minnesota between Frazee, Menahga, and Backus.

 The route passes through the following forests: